...

 Review the effectiveness of the implemented improvements and evaluate their impact on the process.
 Identify any lessons learned and update the PFMEA accordingly.
 Regularly review and update the PFMEA to ensure it remains accurate and reflects the current state of the process.

-1. Analyzing Potential Effects of Failure
+1. Analyze the Potential Effects of Failure

-2. Assigning Detection Rankings
+2. Assign Detection Rankings

-3. Assigning Occurrence Rankings
+3. Assign Occurrence Rankings

 Implementing PFMEA is a vital step in mitigating risks and improving process reliability.
 Organizations can proactively implement preventive measures and optimize process control by systematically identifying potential failures and their effects.
 PFMEA empowers teams to evaluate risks, prioritize actions, and continuously improve processes.
 By integrating PFMEA into their quality management practices, organizations can achieve higher levels of efficiency, productivity, and customer satisfaction.

-FAQ | PFMEA
+FAQ | PFMEA (Process Failure Mode and Effects Analysis)

 While PFMEA focuses on failure modes and effects within a process, FMEA covers a broader range of failure modes, including those related to product design and system functionality.